The Navajo Community Benefit Fund

 Activities Not Eligible

-• Applications from political organizations and campaigns of elected officials
+• Applications from political organizations and/or campaigns of elected officials

 • Applications from religious organizations for religious purposes

-• Applications from government agencies for projects that do not directly benefit the community, except for Navajo Nation Chapters
+• Applications from government agencies for projects that do not directly benefit the community

-• Applications from Environmental Advocacy Group or affiliates to fund lawsuits or operational expenses
+• Applications from groups or affiliates to fund lawsuits or operational expenses

 • Recurring expenses caused by shortfalls in government funding

-• Travel costs/ travel-related expenses including but not limited to: Air fare, bus tickets, meals, accommodation, mileage and car rentals
+• Travel costs/ travel-related expenses including but not limited to: air fare, bus tickets, meals, accommodation, mileage and car rentals, entertainment costs

 • Requests that benefit an individual or small group of individuals

-• Individual benefits such as salary, stipends, wages or consultant fees
+• Organization operating/administrative cost such as salary, stipends, wages or consultant fees, office and maintenance fees

 • Incomplete or late applications